PX4/PX4-user_guide/en/flying/missions.md

 # Missions

+A mission is a predefined flight plan, which can be planned in QGroundControl and uploaded to the flight controller, and then executed autonomously in [Mission mode](../flight_modes_mc/mission.md).

+Missions typically include items for controlling taking off, flying a sequence of waypoints, capturing images and/or video, deploying cargo, and landing.
+QGroundControl allows you to plan missions using a fully manual approach, or you can use its more advanced features to plan ground area surveys, corridor surveys, or structure surveys.

+This topic provides an overview of how to plan and fly missions.

 ## Planning Missions

 Manually planning missions is straightforward:

 - Switch to the mission view
 - Select the **Add Waypoint** ("plus") icon in the top left.
 - Click on the map to add waypoints.
 - Use the waypoint list on the right to modify the waypoint parameters/type The altitude indicator on the bottom provides a sense of the relative altitude of each waypoint.
 - Once finished, click on the **Upload** button (top right) to send the mission to the vehicle.

-You can also use the *Pattern* tool to automate creation of survey grids.
+You can also use the _Pattern_ tool to automate creation of survey grids.

 :::tip
 For more information see the [QGroundControl User Guide](https://docs.qgroundcontrol.com/master/en/qgc-user-guide/plan_view/plan_view.html).